 - Select MT1000 Maintenance Service History from the drop-down and click Open

-- Name the report and click Save
+- Change the report name if you want and click Save

-- Select your vehicle and click Generate to view the maintenance history
+- Select your vehicle and click Generate to view the maintenance history report

-7. Maintenance notifications
+7. Maintenance Reminders

 When a vehicle passes a maintenance interval an overdue signal is enabled.
 You can create an Event Rule that triggers an event for that using a Digital Expression with the _MaintenanceDue variable.